The World of Llowellen: Play-by-forum & Roll20 Virtual Tabletop.

 Oathsworn do not ride animals or allow themselves to be borne by another (such as in a cart pulled by lizards or on a sedan chair carried by slaves).
 The only exception is if a comrade carries a wounded oathsworn out of harm’s way – and even then the oathsworn feels ashamed.

-Adventurers: Oathsworn do no go on “adventures.”
+Oathsworn do not go on “adventures.”
 They do what needs to be done to fulfill their oaths.
 If that means exploring ancient ruins or rooting out a tribe of kobolds from their lair, so be it.
 In all that oathsworn do, they show devotion to their oaths.

 Background: Oathsworn trace their legacy back to a time during The First Age, when a group of litorians swore allegiance to a semi-divine being worthy of their supreme devotion.
 They learned to channel all their personal needs and desires into their work defending her and doing as she asked – or as she needed without even having to ask.
 This legacy has continued ever since.